The Best Way to Answer Salary Interview Questions

 2. Q: “What Do You Expect in the Way of Salary?”

-A: #1 - “Before I answer that question I’d like to ask what you typically pay someone with my experience and education in this type of position?”
+A: #1 - “Before I answer that question, I’d like to ask what you typically pay someone with my experience and education in this type of position?”
+(Good Answer)

 3. Q: “What Salary Range Would You Require to Take This Job?”

-4. Q: “What Salary Are You/Were You Making at Your Last Job?”
+4. Q: “What Salary are You/Were You aking at Your Last Job?”

-A: #1 - “It would be very difficult for me to compare my last salary with this position for various reasons – primarily because I don’t have enough information about your whole package.
+A: #1 - “It would be very difficult for me to compare my last salary with this position for various reasons—primarily because I don’t have enough information about your whole package.
 I’m sure we can discuss this subject and your entire package before an offer is made.”
+(Good answer)

 A: #2 - “That would be like comparing two jobs that are entirely different in responsibilities and in the base and bonus structure.
-I would be more interested in hearing what the package you offer is, before I compare the two jobs.”
+I would be more interested in hearing what the package you offer is, before I compare the two jobs.
 I hope we can postpone this subject until we both have more information to discuss salary and benefit comparisons.”
+(Good answer)

 5. Q: “Would You Consider Taking Less Pay Than You Made in Your Last Job?”

-A: #1 - “I would really need to know more about the opportunity and your whole package before I can give you and answer to that question.
-You may offer extra perks that my last job may not have had – or vice versa.
+A: #1 - “I would really need to know more about the opportunity and your whole package before I can give you an answer to that question.
+You may offer extra perks that my last job may not have had—or vice versa.
 Basically, I need more information before I decide.”
+(Good answer)